LorMeBioAI/MBPD/README.md

 --tool: The algorithm would be used for ASVs alignment.
 Uclust or blastn.

 Step 4: choose the reference database
---db: We here provide two versions, "pahogen-only" and "full-db". "pahogen-only" only containing information about pathogenic bacteria, "full-db" containing both pathogenic and nonpathogenic species and were labeled with "t__nonpathogenic", "t__Animal", and "t__Human".
+--db: We here provide two versions, "pahogen-only" and "full-db". "pahogen-only" only containing information about pathogenic bacteria, "full-db" containing both pathogenic and nonpathogenic species and were labeled with "t__nonpathogen", "t__Animal", "t__Zoonotic", and "t__Plant".

 __*if you want to use the "full-db", download the database from Zenodo(https://doi.org/10.5281/zenodo.10888870) and move to {your_dir}/MBPD/db.__